Last Updated on Samuel Franklinby

 Engineer Secondary Weapons

 Both of your weapons in this slot specialise in dealing with groups of enemies efficiently although they do it in dramatically different fashions.
-When a swarm approaches you or your team they won’t survive long with one of these options equipped and offer the best ranged area of effect damage outside of throwables in the entire Deep Rock Galactic game.
+When a swarm approaches you or your team the swarm simply won’t survive long with one of these options equipped and offer the best ranged area of effect damage outside of throwables in the entire Deep Rock Galactic game.

 Deepcore 40mm PGL: Perfect for obliterating the swarm at range the PGL is deadly to all enemies although offset by the limited maximum ammo capacity and single shot design that take some practice to use effectively.
 Be careful when using this at close range or narrow corridors especially with other dwarves around as it can quickly result in friendly fire accidents.
-Generally I find a balanced approach to upgrading this weapon is the best approach as it ensures that it remains relevant in a wider range of situations then specifically focusing down one path, you also need a minimum amount of damage for it to be effect at it’s intended are of effect killing power.
-Accordingly, you’ll balance modifications to get a combination of extra ammo, damage and explosion radius.
+Generally I find a balanced approach to a 40mm PGL build is best as it ensures that it remains relevant in a wider range of situations then specifically focusing down one path, you also need a minimum amount of damage for it to unlock its intended area of effect killing power.
+Accordingly, you’ll balance modifications to get a combination of extra ammo, damage and explosion radius in the below 40mm build.

 - Tier 1 – HE Compound